 You don’t have to buy ‘barefoot shoes’ yet if you don’t want to.
 Go literally barefoot when practicable, or just practice in your normal shoes (with as little as possible, ideally zero, heel).
-Your brain is re-learning how to walk confidently + in a relaxed way across a variety of surfaces: glass, sharp stones, fire… I’m KIDDING.
-But try soft + hard ground, uneven + smooth, flat + hills.
+Your brain is re-learning how to walk confidently and in a relaxed way across a variety of surfaces: glass, sharp stones, fire… I’m KIDDING.
+But try soft and hard ground, uneven and smooth, flat and hills.
 Just think about your feet when you walk.
 Get to know them a little better.
 Have a little quality time.

 Lee Saxby tells us the next stage is to *Squat Properly* One of my VERY favourite topics so I’m looking forward to our next lesson.

 Are you a barefoot runner?
 Thinking about it?
 What shoes do you love?
 I’d love to hear your experiences!

 Disclosure: VIVOBAREFOOT are giving me a pair of their shoes to learn about barefoot walking and running and to review.
 How nice is THAT?
 And apparently they’re sending me the GOLD Legacy Ladies. *Get me* in my retro gold sneakers